• Skip to primary navigation

 Submission Requirements

-• Complaints against a program must be filed in writing using the CAA’s official Complaint Form [DOC].
+• Complaints against a program must be filed in writing using the CAA’s official Complaint Form [DOCX].
 The Complaint Form must be completed in its entirety, which includes submitting a waiver of confidentiality with the complaint.
 Failure to provide a signed waiver of confidentiality will result in dismissal of the complaint.
 The CAA does not accept complaints over the phone.

 • The complainant’s name, address, and telephone contact information and the complainant’s relationship to the program must be included in order for the Accreditation Office staff to verify the source of the information.
 The CAA does not accept anonymous complaints.